Abhiraj028/PathFinder/README.md

     ```bash
     python process_map.py
     ```
-    *(This step requires an internet connection and may take several minutes depending on network speed and system resources.)*

 ## Running the Application

-Once the setup is complete, you can start the development server:
+Once the setup is complete, you can start:

 ```bash
 npm run dev